What Were the Effects of Colonialism?

 Effect

-• Their influence declined in the 18th century due to the rise of British and French power.
+- The Dutch controlled significant Asian trade routes and spice production networks.
+Influence declined in the century due to the rise of British and French power.

 4. France: Influence in India and Africa